gszep/gpuweb/The-Multi-Explainer.md

 ### Why?

-A webpage may have multiple indepedent widgets/libraries running concurrently.
+A webpage may have multiple independent widgets/libraries running concurrently.
 Each of these widgets/libraries should not have to consider the possible actions of others on the same webpage
 - they want to assume their behavior has no dependence on separate work on the page.